This dataset contains quarterly data for fiscal years 2014 and 2015 and is available in the following formats: CSV | XLS

 SSA administers two different programs which pay disability benefits: Social Security Disability Insurance benefits (SSDI), and Supplemental Security Income (SSI).
 The disability standard for SSDI and SSI benefits are the same, except for issues of blindness and for SSI Disabled Child benefits (SSI DC).
 Eligibility for disability benefits for both programs administered by SSA has two sets of eligibility criteria, namely disability and non-disability criteria.
 A favorable finding is required for both disability and non-disability criteria in order for benefits to be awarded.

-SSA administers means-tested Supplemental Security Income (SSI) program, nationwide federal assistance program that guarantees a minimum level of income.
+SSA administers the means-tested SSI program, a nationwide federal assistance program that guarantees a minimum level of income.
 We pay SSI benefits to help aged (age 65 or older), blind, and disabled people, who have limited income, limited resources, and are U. S. citizen or national, or in one of certain categories of aliens.
 An initial claim is the initial request or application submitted by the public.

 Data Collection Description

 SSA collects language preference data when members of the public contact us to apply for Social Security benefits and services.
 We use our electronic systems to capture this information.
 The Social Security Unified Measurement System (SUMS) provides work measurement data for all workloads processed throughout SSA.
 SUMS Counts Demographics Data (SCDD) is the data source for SSA’s LEP reports.
-SCDD is populated by associating the agency’s SUMS workload data with demographics data, which is housed in the SUMS client tables and is sourced by the Integrated Client Data Base.
+We populate SCDD by associating the agency’s SUMS workload data with demographics data, which we house in the SUMS client tables and source by the Integrated Client Data Base.
 Demographics data includes spoken language, written language, age range and gender.

 Field A: Asian & Pacific Islander Language used for oral communication.

 Field B - I: Receipt Counts for each Quarter for Fiscal Years 2014 and 2015.